Joe Anderson (actor)

-Joe Anderson (born 26 March 1982) is an English film actor and singer best known for his work in Across the Universe, Becoming Jane, Control, The Ruins, The Crazies, Horns and as Alistair in The Twilight Saga: Breaking Dawn – Part 2 (2012).
-Asa Farrell in the WGN America drama series Outsiders.
+Joe Anderson (born 26 March 1982) is an English actor best known for his work in Across the Universe, Becoming Jane, Control, The Ruins, The Crazies, Horns and as Alistair in The Twilight Saga: Breaking Dawn – Part 2 (2012) and Asa Farrell in the WGN America drama series Outsiders.
 He also played Joseph in The Reckoning.

-Personal life
+Early life

-Anderson attended Richmond upon Thames College and later the Webber Douglas Academy of Dramatic Art in London.
+Anderson's father is actor Miles Anderson and his mother is talent agent Lesley Duff.
 He has been acting professionally since childhood.
-His skills include photography, guitar and gymnastics.
-His father is actor Miles Anderson; his mother is talent agent Lesley Duff.
-He was diagnosed with dyslexia and attributes his move into acting to this.
+He attended Richmond upon Thames College and later the Webber Douglas Academy of Dramatic Art in London.
+His interests include photography, guitar and gymnastics.
+He has been diagnosed with dyslexia and attributes this to his move into acting.

 Career

 Anderson has worked in film, television and on stage at the Chichester Festival Theatre.
 Earlier in his career he appeared in Copying Beethoven, playing Ludwig van Beethoven's nephew Karl.
 He then starred as Max Carrigan, a young American man, drafted into the Vietnam War in Across the Universe.
 After that, he appeared in period film Becoming Jane as Henry Austen, Jane Austen's older brother, then as bassist Peter Hook of the band Joy Division in Anton Corbijn's 2007 film Control.
 In 2008, he played Elliot in The 27 Club and a German tourist in The Ruins.
 In 2009, he starred in High Life as Donnie and in Love Happens as the musician boyfriend of Jennifer Aniston's character.
 He was also seen in Amelia, the biopic of Amelia Earhart, and in Operation: Endgame as the main character Fool.
 He appeared in 2010's The Crazies, a remake of the 1973 horror film of the same name.

-He and his castmates from Control were featured in The Killers' music video for their version of the Joy Division song "Shadowplay".
+He and his castmates from Control were featured in the Killers' music video for their version of the Joy Division song "Shadowplay".

-In an interview with Pure Movies, he said that talking about himself made him "uncomfortable" and feel "self indulgent" and that he struggled with it.
+In an interview with Pure Movies, he said talking about himself made him feel "uncomfortable" and "self indulgent" and that he struggled with it.

 In 2012, he starred as Lincoln Cole in the television series The River.
-Anderson co-starred alongside Dwayne Johnson in Hercules (2014).
+He appeared as Alistair in The Twilight Saga: Breaking Dawn – Part 2, and in 2014 co-starred alongside Dwayne Johnson in Hercules.

 In December 2014, it was announced that Anderson would be replacing Michael Pitt in the role of Mason Verger in the third season of the TV series Hannibal.

+In May 2024, he appeared as John Francis Vater in the Doctor Who episode "Boom".